Frequently Asked Questions

 The remodel process can be overwhelming but it doesn’t have to be.
 Here is a breakdown of what you can expect while working with vanderBeken Remodel.

-Step 1 – Phone conversation where the highlights of your project are discussed.
-Following the initial chat you can expect to receive an email including some additional information about vanderBeken Remodel and a couple of good tools to implement as an informed consumer.
+Step 1 – Initial phone conversation where the highlights of your project are discussed.
+Following the initial chat you can expect to receive an email including some additional information about vanderBeken Remodel and a couple of good consumer tools.

-Step 2 – complimentary consultation to discuss your project – what you are looking to do and framework of both schedule and budget ranges.
+Step 2 – Complimentary consultation to discuss your project – what you are looking to do, the feasibility, and framework of both scheduling and budget considerations.

-Step 4 – Select Specialty Contractors will view the site, by appointment
+Step 4 – Select Specialty Contractors will view the site, as necessary and by appointment

-Step 5 – Meeting to present our proposal including a detailed Scope of Work with a firm, fixed price*
+Step 7 – Presentation of Project Proposal including a detailed Scope of Work with a firm, fixed Investment Price*, estimated schedule, and approximate start and completion dates

-Step 6 – Work begins and daily logs and photos showing the progress of the project will be provided through the client portal.
+Step 8 – Production begins with daily logs and photos showing the progress of the project accessible through the client portal and on-site weekly meetings with the project’s Project Manager

 *Excluding any unforeseen factors already existing in the structure.